Stuycs-K/final-project-09-shkolnik-simon-chau-brian/PRESENTATION.md

 # This document is required.

+## Audio Steganography
+Audio steganography refers to when some data is concealed inside an audio file.
+With audio steganography, we can hide data allowing us to send the data through public channels securely.

 ## How are Audio and Fourier Transforms related:

 Audio files contain infomation about all the different frequencies, their amplitudes and other infomation abouut the audio.
 These audio files logically are extremely big in order to accomadate the data.
 Short Time Fourier Transform(STFT) help compress this data by those turning the massive frequency waves into an array.